 For more than a year, Dr. Daniel Aronson has lived thousands of miles away from his family, working as an International Medical Educator at Queen Elizabeth Central Hospital (QECH).

 Cynthia Hester recently went on her fifth Physicians for Peace mission.
-We talked with her a few days after her return from Bogotá, Colombia, where she trained local health professionals on treating anxiety, as well as pain, in pediatric burn patients.
+We talked with her a few days after her return from Bogotá, Colombia, where she trained local health professionals.

 Met this spirited 11 year old boy today.
 Those of you with little ones can only imagine trying to keep the balance of encouraging curisousity while maintaining boundaries for safety because they have a keen talent of getting themselves into danger.